NaKMiers/AI_Talks_Server/README.md

-This Project Used to
 This is a AI TALKS's server

-3 envs:
+4 envs:
 MONGODB
 JWT_KEY
+ORG_KEY
 API_KEY

-intergrate OPENAI to chat and create images
+Intergrated OPENAI to chat and create images